Board of Directors

 DIANNE STEINHAUSER, P.E.

-Ms. Steinhauser has over 30 years managing transportation in the Bay Area and is currently serving as the Executive Director for the Transportation Authority of Marin.
+Ms. Steinhauser has over 30 years managing transportation in the Bay Area and is currently serving as the President for OLWIT Solutions LLC.
 For the past 12 years, Dianne has managed Marin’s ½ cent transportation sales tax which generates over $25 million per year for Marin.
 Through Marin’s sales tax, TAM has enabled tremendous growth in local transit services, local street and road rehabilitation, and has grown its very successful Safe Routes to Schools program including managing crossing guards, travel plans, School Pool, and student education around walking and biking to school.

 Dianne managed the development of Marin County’s $10 Vehicle Registration Fee increase for transportation, which was successfully passed by voters in November 2010, bringing an annual $2 million to Marin for transportation needs.
 The VRF program includes Senior Mobility Management, an Alternative Fuels program, employer/employee support as well as funds for complete streets and bike/ped path maintenance.